KAIST-KEAI/stratapilot/docs/source/tutorials/design_new_api_tool.rst

 2. **Registering the New API Tool**:

-   Update `oscopilot/tool_repository/manager/api_server.py` with the new API tool's information.
+   Update `stratapilot/tool_repository/manager/api_server.py` with the new API tool's information.
 Add import statements and update the `services` and `server_list` accordingly.

    Example code snippet:

    .. code-block:: python

-      from oscopilot.tool_repository.api_tools.new_api.new_api_service import router as new_api_router
+      from stratapilot.tool_repository.api_tools.new_api.new_api_service import router as new_api_router

       services = {
           "bing": bing_router,  # bing_search, image_search, and web_loader